The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Results

-Under SST warming, the global mean OLR increases in all models, indicating enhanced longwave cooling.
-However, the magnitude of this cooling is weaker in both cBottle and ACE2 compared to AM4 (Fig. \ref{fig:lw}).
+Under SST warming, the global-mean OLR increases in all models, indicating enhanced longwave cooling.
+However, the magnitude of this cooling tendency is weaker in both cBottle and ACE2 compared to AM4 (Fig. \ref{fig:lw}).
 As a result, the combined SW and LW responses in cBottle lead to a net positive energy imbalance.
 This is physically unrealistic, as the implied feedback parameter would produce a runaway warming if the SST were allowed to respond consistent with the energy budget changes.
-Although ACE2 simulates a net radiative cooling, its magnitude is much weaker than in AM4.
-In other words, AM4 exhibits a more stable climate feedback parameter than ACE2, driven primarily by enhanced LW cooling.
-Normalizing the change in TOA flux by the surface-air temperature change brings ACE2 and AM4's feedback parameter closer together because of the muted surface warming in ACE2.